bereis01/MineSweeper/README.md

 # MineSweeper
-Command Line MineSweeper Game in C
+Command Line MineSweeper Game in C.

-The executable is already provided, but the source code can be compiled with a C/C++ compiler.
+The executable (for Windows) is already provided, but the source code can be compiled with a C/C++ compiler.
+It contains functions that will not work properly on other platforms rather than Windows.
 The highscore file must be in the same directory as the executable.
 It has no security whatsoever.

 MADE BY: Bernardo Reis